 The main technique of ultrasonic flow metering is the time-of-flight measurement, described by the following picture:

-This technique allows the flow rate measurement only if the flow speed profil is completely known in the whole measurement section.
-This is generally true if the flow is stationary in both time and space.
-This condition is stated by the IEC 60041 standard: Field acceptance tests to determine the hydraulic performance of hydraulic turbines, storage pumps and pump-turbines.
+This technique allows the flow rate measurement only if the flow speed profile is completely known in the whole measurement section.
+It is generally true if the flow is stationary in both time and space.
+See condition stated by the IEC 60041 standard: Field acceptance tests to determine the hydraulic performance of hydraulic turbines, storage pumps and pump-turbines.

 Ultrasonic velocity profile determination may be impossible...

 In practice, several limitations restrict the use of this ultrasonic technique.
-In particular, the non-respect of these above standard’s constraints which can be interpreted as spatial and time instationary contexte.
+In particular, the non-respect of these above standard’s constraints which can be interpreted as spatial and time non-stationary context.

 Performing in the spatial configuration out of the conditions defined in the standard cause an inaccurate result.

-So, the flow instationarity, wether from water system configuration or water speed variation, is a blocking point.
+So, the non stationary flow conditions, whether from water system configuration or water speed variation, is a blocking point.
 Making it impossible to determine the velocity profile by means of ultrasonic measurement.
 For example:

-The distance between elbow and measurement section is much lower than 20 diameters – out of stadard conditions
+The distance between elbow and measurement section is much lower than 20 diameters – out of standard conditions

-The presence of diaphragm makes the flow rate profile asymmetrical:
+The presence of diaphragm makes the flow rate profile asymmetrical